tommyettinger/libgdx-texturepacker/README.md

 # libgdx-tiledmappacker
-A standalone version of gdx-tools' TiledMapPacker.
+A standalone version of gdx-tools' TexturePacker.

 See the Releases section for runnable JARs.